Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

  * Start the endpoint

-NOTE: If only the new version is deployed without updating the configuration, then the endpoint will start but will not be able to encrypt messages or decrypt messages that have a key identifier.
+NOTE: If only the new version is deployed without updating the configuration, then the endpoint will start but will not be able to encrypt messages or decrypt messages that have a key ID.

 ### Update endpoint configurations